blaylockbk/HorelS3-Archive/README.md

 ## Introduction
 In January 2017, CHPC allocated the Horel Group 30 TB on the S3 (Simple Storage Service) archive space.
 This space is used for the Horel archive.
-Presently, it only houses the HRRR archive (> 12 TB), but more data will be moved to S3.
+Presently, it only houses the HRRR archive (> 20 TB), but more data will be moved to S3.

 You can view and access data via:
 * `rclone` in your linux terminal (you can also get rclone for your PC)
 * URL and cURL commands: [http://pando-rgw01.chpc.utah.edu/HRRR](http://pando-rgw01.chpc.utah.edu/HRRR).

-## Access via rclone
+## Access data via rclone
 [rclone](http://rclone.org/) allows you to sync files and directories between your linux computer and the S3 buckets (and other cloud services).
 Before getting started, first review the CHPC rclone tutorial